Options / Config

 Auto will attempt to determine the type of server based on the contents of the

-directory specified by --dir
+directory specified by --dir.

-- If the directory contains a plumber.R
+- If the directory contains a

-file, it will be assumed to be a Plumber server.
+plumber.Rorentrypoint.Rfile, it will be assumed to be a Plumber server. - If the directory contains an

-is set, it will be assumed to be a Quarto Shiny application.
+.qmdfile is provided via the--qmdargument, or ifFAUCET_QMDis set, it will be assumed to be a Quarto Shiny application.
+Otherwise, faucet will exit with an error.

 Plumber

 Runs the server as a Plumber API.
-The default strategy is round-robin
+The default strategy is round-robin.

 Shiny

 Runs the server as a Shiny app.
-The default strategy is ip-hash
+The default strategy is ip-hash.

 Quarto Shiny

 Runs the server as a Quarto Shiny app.
-The default strategy is ip-hash
+The default strategy is ip-hash.

-option to specify the Quarto document.
+Requires the --qmd option to specify the Quarto document.

 Directory (Working directory)